-Last week the Mobile Money Congress in South Africa attracted an eclectic group of high profile people from the Banks , Telcos , NGO’s , Govt , Vendors to discuss the ramifications of Mobile Money for Africa.
+If you have ever attende a Mobile Money Congress you will invariably meeet an eclectic group of high profile people from the Banks , Telcos , NGO’s , Govt , Vendors to discuss the ramifications of Mobile Money for the unbanked population.
 For the uninitiated a Mobile Payment platform is a piece of complex middleware ( aka Transaction Engine ) that is built on Java to facilitate transactions on mobile phones using SMS , IVR , USSD or WAP.
 It sits like a glue on hardware servers to manage accounts, offers optimal user interfaces, processes transactions, and provides the full suite of resources required for a mobile money services.
 Sometimes it is used as a payment gateway to bring mobile money to an existing financial service.

 The mobile payments marketplace is a complex one.
 The range of players involved in the mobile payments ecosystem; its integration with the online world; and its role in both remote and point-of-sale (POS) payments all suggest that the marketplace will continue to evolve rapidly.
 Mobile money displays the characteristics of a platform bringing together financial services providers and clients, and providing them a core functionality which they can use to transact, and which can be incorporated into different financial products.
 As a network infrastructure, and as a platform for financial services innovation, mobile money appears will radically reconfigure how retail finance is done in developing countries.

-Most participants at the Congress felt strongly that mobile money will become a “catalytic platform.”
+There is no doubt that mobile money is a “catalytic platform.”
 The variety of new models and approaches being tried could portend a fairly fundamental realignment of the cash-based financial sector moving from all cash transactions mediated by expensive retail infrastructure to greater use of electronic payments through cell phones.
 Outsourcing cash handling will not only allow financial service providers to serve their clients at lower cost per transaction but also allow them to get more value out of their existing front office infrastructure and staff as they focus on more sophisticated tasks such as customer service, cross-selling, risk evaluation, etc. as opposed to cash handling.
 On the client side, customers will gain access to a dense network of transaction points, greatly reducing their costs to access financial services.
 And once clients are on the financial system, and able to transact at low cost with financial service providers, the platform enables a whole new set of services and delivery models which were not previously possible or profitable.

 Mpayments will continue to flourish as trust and confidence grows – firstly for traditional transactions, such as bill payment, and then eventually facilitating mobile unique applications such as transfers using mobile phone numbers or NFC proximity payments.
 As Mobile Money matures, mCommerce services will rapidly transform the consumer experience through seamless ecosystems delivering new levels of service, convenience and satisfaction.
 The consumer revolution and increasing competition will fuel the growth of Mobile Money from complementary channel to strategic keystone, delivering connected, contextual services that were once unimaginable but now highly in demand.